dcac/dcac.github.io/_posts/features/2020-06-20-a-z-worst-horror.md

 image: "a-z-worst-horror.jpg"
 author: all
 stars:
-excerpt: "A video series dedicated to the greatest films of all-time.
+excerpt: "A video series dedicated to the worst films of all-time.
 Made In partnership with our friends at WatchMojo."
 position:
 addressee: "Horror Fans"
 layout: feature